dlnash/SEAK_climatology/preprocess/README.md

 4. preprocess_AR_6-hourly.py

 This script generates a .csv 6-hourly and daily time series of days an AR makes landfall in southeast Alaska

+5. preprocess_combine_dataframes.py

+This script combines IVT, precipitation, UV, and AR time series into a single .csv file for each community.

 5. preprocess_ERA5_composites.py